08 May 5 Non-Negotiable Qualities of a Good Bookkeeper

-It goes without saying that trust is key factor when hiring someone for your company, however when you’re relying on that person to manage your business’s financials, a whole new level of integrity is expected.
-Your bookkeeper will be handling a lot of important information that must be kept confidential, not only because it’s beneficial to your company, but because you have a legal obligation to your customers to keep all of their records, including account balances, private.
-Before signing a contract with a new bookkeeper, do your homework.
-Include a real-life scenario in your interview with prospects accompanied with “What would you do?” questions.
-Reputation goes a long way, so consider contacting your potential bookkeeper’s professional references for additional testimony.
+Your bookkeeper will be handling a lot of important information that must be kept confidential—not only because it’s beneficial to your company, but because you have a legal obligation to your customers to keep all of their records, including account balances, private.

 Also, just like your business strategy is ever-evolving, so is technology.
 The Cloud has changed the way businesses run and keep financial records.
 This being said, your bookkeeper should be up to speed on these advancements to help you make the most of them, saving you time and money.

-A bookkeeper who works in the Cloud and keeps digital records of your financials will help you reach your business goals more effectively.
-With the time he’s not spending flipping back and forth between piles of paperwork, he can research helpful financial tactics, analyze your account more thoroughly, and point out areas of growth or opportunity.
+A bookkeeper who works in the Cloud and keeps digital records of your financials will also help you reach your business goals more effectively.
+With the time they’re not spending flipping back and forth between piles of paperwork, they can research helpful financial tactics, analyze your account more thoroughly, and point out areas of growth or opportunity.

 4. Detail Oriented

-One misplaced comma, period, or mistaking a 0 for an 8 could influence a judgement call and do serious damage to your company.
-Because of this, your bookkeeper must be very detail-oriented as he will be dealing with the numbers you will use to make important financial decisions.
+One misplaced comma, period, or mistaking a 0 for an 8 could influence a judgment call and do serious damage to your company.
+Because of this, your bookkeeper must be very detail-oriented.
+They will be dealing with the numbers you use to make important financial decisions.
 A bookkeeper who is familiar with how your company operates will be able to detect patterns in your financial records and prevent mistakes.

 It’s not enough to be skilled in mathematics, knowledgeable, or organized.
-Your bookkeeper should not only have a respectful attitude during your interactions, he should be willing to go above and beyond to help you implement a solid business financial strategy.
+Your bookkeeper should have a respectful attitude during your interactions.
+But they should also be willing to go above and beyond to help you implement a solid business financial strategy.

 At Two Roads, we see our clients as partners, not customers, and our job is to help you flourish.
-We firmly believe these five qualities are crucial to running a successful and ethical business- both ours and yours.
+We firmly believe these five qualities of a good bookkeeper are crucial to running a successful and ethical business- both ours and yours.